asmaaadel39/SYNC-INTERN/README.md

 Part 3: Make predictions – We should be able to detect faces on images and make predictions on whether or not the person is wearing a face mask using our trained image classification model.

+**Fourth Project "Sign Language Classification using python"** Sign language is manual communication commonly used by people who are deaf.
+Sign language is not universal; people who are deaf from different countries speak different sign languages.
+The gestures or symbols in sign language are organized in a linguistic way.
+Each individual gesture is called a sign.

+We will classify the sign language symbols using the Convolutional Neural Network (CNN).
+After successful training of the CNN model, the corresponding alphabet of a sign language symbol will be predicted.